ndagisusan/airqualitysimulation/README.md

-# Final Year Project - Simulation
+# Air Quality Analysis System - Simulation
-Air Quality Analysis System
+(Undergraduate Final Year Project)

 It contains:
 1. The simulation for the hardware configuration on Proteus